gregorgebhardt/cluster_work/README.md

     # ...

     def reset(self, config=None, rep=0):
+        """
-        # run code that sets up your experiment for each repetition here
+        Run code that sets up repetition rep of  your experiment.

+        :param config: a dictionary with the experiment configuration
+        :param rep: the repetition counter
+        """
         pass

     def iterate(self, config=None, rep=0, n=0):
-        # run your experiment for iteration n
-        # return results as a dictionary, for each key there will be one column in a results table.
+        """
+        Run iteration n of repetition rep of your experiment.

+        :param config: a dictionary with the experiment configuration
+        :param rep: the repetition counter
+        :param n: the iteration counter
+        """
         pass

+        # Return results as a dictionary, for each key there will be one column in a results pandas.DataFrame.
+        # The DataFrame will be stored below the path defined in the experiment config.
+        return {'results': None}

 # to run the experiments, you simply call run on your derived class